DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 * `DBT_ROOT_WHEN_CREATED`: The directory containing the `env.sh` file which was sourced before this work area was first created

-There are also useful Spack commands which can be executed to learn about the versions of the individual packages you're working with.
+There are also useful Spack commands which can be executed to learn about the versions of the individual packages you're working with, once you've run `dbt-workarea-env` or `dbt-setup-release`.
 An [excellent Spack tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html) inside the official Spack documentation is worth a look, but a few Spack commands can be used right away to learn about a work area:

-* `spack find --loaded -N | grep $SPACK_RELEASE` will tell you all the DUNE DAQ packages which have been loaded by `dbt-workarea-env` (or `dbt-setup-release`, for that matter)
+* `spack find --loaded -N | grep $SPACK_RELEASE` will tell you all the DUNE DAQ packages which have been loaded by `dbt-workarea-env` or `dbt-setup-release`

 * `spack find --loaded -N | grep dunedaq-externals` is the same, but will tell you all the external packages